GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Related Work

 \subsection{LLMs and VLMs}

-\subsecvb Here, we first provide a brief overview of Large-Language Models (LLMs) and then move towards Vision-Language Models (VLMs).
+\subsecvb Here, we first provide a brief overview of LLMs and then move towards VLMs.

 \textbf{LLMs} have revolutionized the natural language processing landscape.
 These models can typically be divided into two major groups; namely the long-short-term-memory (LSTM)~\citep{lstm} and transformer-based architectures~\citep{attention}.
-The former is based upon recurrent neural networks (RNNs) that use gates to control the flow of information, allowing them to capture long-term dependencies in sequential data.
-The latter is based on the self-attention mechanism, which enables the model to process sequences in parallel and capture relationships between tokens regardless of distance.
+The LSTM family of models uses gates to control the flow of information, allowing them to capture long-term dependencies in sequential data.
 Some notable works following the LSTM family of models include~\citep{sutskever2014sequence, graves2005framewise, bahdanau2014neural, beck2024xlstm}.
-The transformer-based architectures consist of encoder or decoder-based LLMs.
-The encoder-based LLMs are primarily used for understanding tasks like text classification and sentiment analysis, as they excel at capturing contextual information from the input.
-Some notable works include BERT~\citep{bert}, RoBERTa~\citep{liu2019roberta}, and DistilBERT~\citep{sanh2019distilbert}.
+On the other hand, some notable works proposing the encoder-based transformer architectures include BERT~\citep{bert}, RoBERTa~\citep{liu2019roberta}, and DistilBERT~\citep{sanh2019distilbert}.
 The decoder-based LLMs, on the other hand, are designed for generative tasks such as text generation, translation, and summarization, with recent models including GPT-3~\citep{gpt3}, T5~\citep{t5}, GPT-4~\citep{openai2023gpt4}, and the \llama family of models~\citep{dubey2024llama}.
 In our work, since we need to access the weights of the LLMs, we resort to the open-source \llama-3 model.
-However, potentially any open-source LLM can be employed.
+However, any open-source LLM can potentially be employed.